Looking for a dining experience a little left of centre? Look no further, as we've deep-dived into the best themed restaurants in Melbourne.

 Location: 177/183 Lonsdale St, Melbourne

-At Easey's, the best of Melbourne's art, music, transport, people, food and drinks combine on the top of the End to End building on Easey St, Collingwood.
-The views from this themed restaurant are phenomenal, and the food is large and excellent.
+At Easey's, the best of Melbourne's art, music, transport, people, food and drinks combine on top of the End to End building on Easey St, Collingwood.
+The views from this themed restaurant in Melbourne are phenomenal, and the food portions are large and delicious.

-Indulge in one of the burgers, hot dogs, mac and cheese, chips, tater tots, dim sims, chicken wings and doughnuts before coming back down to earth.
+Indulge in one of Easey's burgers, hot dogs, mac and cheese, chips, tater tots, dim sims, chicken wings and doughnuts before coming back down to earth.

 Location: 48 Easey St, Collingwood